last-arg/ajaxial-history/notes.md

 ## Questions
 - What to do about recursive ajxl-history-name attributes?
 - What happens if there several different elements with same axl-history-name?
+- What to do about sensitive data?
+User wants to hide data?

 Could just provide basic functionality.
 Allow users to provide read/write function to storage of their choosing.
 I would use what the browser natively